tamilore-bello/schulze-meals/README.md

 > - Finally, many of the parsing and fetching of intitial data coudld benefit from seperation (different classes / files.) <br>
 > - Some parameters are hardcoded, this can be optimized as well.  <br>

-**However, this project was meant to be an introductury activity so I can become more familiar with REST APIs.**
+**However, this project was meant to be an introductury activity so I can become more familiar with REST / GraphQL APIs.**
 <br><br>
 <br>